French VAT Number Validation

 Why does my French VAT number have letters in it?

-The first 2 characters after 'FR' are a validation key that can be alphanumeric.
+The first 2 characters after FR are a validation key that can be alphanumeric.
 Letters O and I are excluded to avoid confusion with 0 and 1.
 Numeric keys are strictly checked; alphanumeric keys are accepted and active status is validated via VatDB.

 How can I look up a French company by VAT number?